Nursing homes, the center of the pandemic, are seeking tax breaks, federal cash infusions and protection against lawsuits.

 On Saturday, Mr. Trump seemed to indicate that more aid was on its way.
 “We will announce additional measures to protect nursing home residents in the coming days,” he said at a news conference at his golf club in Bedminster, N.J.
 “We’ve worked very hard with nursing home companies.”

-Among the industry’s biggest goals is for the federal government to block residents and their families from suing nursing homes for wrongful deaths and other malpractice claims — even those that have nothing to do with Covid-19.
+Among the industry’s biggest goals is for the federal government to block residents and their families from suing nursing homes for wrongful deaths and other medical malpractice claims — even those that have nothing to do with Covid-19.

 Senate Republicans introduced legislation last month that would make it virtually impossible for families whose relatives died from neglect or the coronavirus to hold nursing homes accountable in court.
 The legislation would apply retroactively to 2019 and extend through 2024.